Friends, welcome to grilling season.

-When I was first conceiving recipe, I thought chimichurri – a citrusy, classic “steak” sauce with loads of parsley – would be a perfect pairing.
+When I was first conceiving this recipe, I thought chimichurri* – a citrusy, classic “steak” sauce with loads of parsley – would be a perfect pairing.
 And when I tasted it, I knew something was missing.
 Avocado to the rescue for seriously buttery texture and loads of nutrients.

 Oh avocado, what can’t you do?

 *Note: learn more about chimichurri and its Argentinian origin here.